cmrust/directv-remote/README.md

 ```

 ### Remote.getLocations([type], [callback])
-Returns an array of the networked set top boxes.
+Returns an array of the networked Set Top Boxes.

 The parameter **type** is an optional parameter.
 The documentation labels it as an int and during my testing the only values that don't return *Forbidden* are 0 and 1.
 With Whole-Home DVR (Genie STBs) enabled in my house, passing 1 shows currently offline STBs.